The-Blockchain-Company/bcc-node/doc/getting-started/understanding-config-files.md

 But it is important because it is used to set:

 * `genDelegs`, a mapping from genesis keys to genesis delegates.
+* `vestedDelegs`, a mapping from vested keys to vested delegates.
 * `initialFunds`, a mapping from the initial addresses to the initial values at those address.
 * `maxEntropicSupply`, the total amount of entropics in the blockchain.
 * `systemStart`, the time of slot zero.